0xAlMo3geZ/job_board/README.md

 # Job Board (Django/Nuxt.js)

-a job board from scratch using Django and Nuxt 3 (Vue 3). and Other technologies such as Tailwind, Pinia, Django Rest Framework.
+a job board Web application using Django and Nuxt 3 (Vue 3). and Other technologies such as Tailwind, Pinia, Django Rest Framework.

 # Project Structure